xmengju/TFBoost/README.md

 tt <- c(0,24) # domain of the functional predictor
 niter <- 1000 # number of boosting iterations
-make_prediction <- TRUE # make predictions based on test data loss <-  "l2" # loss for the boosting algorithm ("l2" or "lad", if missing one can use a self-defined loss specified by user_func) shrinkage <- 0.05 # shrinkage parameter for boosting nknot <- 3 # the number of interior knots for cubic B-spline basis
+make_prediction <- TRUE # make predictions based on test data loss <-  "l2" # loss for the boosting algorithm ("l2", "lad", or one specified by user_func)
+shrinkage <- 0.05 # shrinkage parameter for boosting
+nknot <- 3 # the number of interior knots for cubic B-spline basis
 ```